gregology/gregology.github.io/codex.md

 - In a casual universe, nobody is irrational

-## Perceptions
+### Beliefs about Perceptions

 - I have many implicit associations that lead to bias
 - I have a slight automatic preference for people that look like me
 - I am susceptible to many cognitive biases and logical fallacies
-- I will continue to identify my biases and challenge my perceptions
+- It is my responsibility to continue to identify my biases and challenge my perceptions

 ## Principles